atom/github/docs/feature-requests/005-blank-slate.md

 _Scenario:_ A user has begun a project locally and now wishes to put it under version control and share it on GitHub.

-Clicking the "Create GitHub repository" button opens the [Create repository dialog](#create-repository-dialog) in "local repository" mode.
+Clicking the "Publish GitHub repository" button opens the [Publish repository dialog](#publish-repository-dialog).

 ### Local repository, initialized, no dotcom remotes